 Select this option if Coupons or Referral codes are required for your campaign.
 This condition is true if a customer enters a valid code from this campaign.
 These option is only visible when they have been selected in Settings

 Coupon codes can be created on the Coupons page or with the API.
 Learn how to add Coupons fo a campaign here.
 Unlike Coupons, Referral Codes are created with the API, read our developer documentation for creating Referral Codes and learn more about Referral Campaigns here.

 Select AttributeSelect this option to build expressions using attributes.
-Click the field and a palette with available attributes will appear.
+Click the field and the palette with available attributes will open.
 Search the list for available attributes and select your required data points such as Events, Sessions, Profiles Attributes, etc.

 If you save a Cart Filter, you can use this filter here to build an expression like "Shirt_Quantity is greater than 2".